NewYears1978/Fiddle-Me-This/README.md

 # Instructions
 These folders are structured the same way your TazUO installation would be already.
 To install simply drop the files into your root TazUO folder.
 Folders affected are TUO/Data/XmlGumps and TUO/ExternalImages where TUO is your TazUO installation directory.

+***IMPORTANT*** If you have a resolution lower than 2560x1440, you may need to modify some custom gump starting positions for the gump to appear.
+When I create these gumps I set them up for my own game, and since I run 1440p, sometimes the gump may be off the screen for someone with a lower resolution.
+You can fix this by going to the **<gump** tag at the start of the gump's XML file.
+You will find X and Y positions there, which you can modify (or just put 0 in both).
+Once you get the gump working you can figure out what starting position you want for the gump, and change those values.